-Today's driving route moves away from the coast and heads toward the Ox Mountains, instead.
-This range has some of the oldest igneous rocks in Europe and you'll have the opportunity to see the blanket bogland that is characteristic of this part of Ireland on a peaceful 3-mile (5 km) lakeside hike.
-You will also visit the Ceide Fields where the oldest known field system in the world has recently been discovered, perfectly preserved beneath the bog.
+Today's driving route moves away from the coast and heads toward the Ox Mountains instead.
+This range has some of the oldest igneous rocks in Europe, and you'll have the opportunity to see the blanket bogland that is characteristic of this part of Ireland on a peaceful 3-mile (5 km) lakeside hike.
+You will also visit the Ceide Fields, where the oldest known field system has recently been discovered, perfectly preserved beneath the bog.

 Day 6: Explore Lough Gill & Sligo

-Later in the day, you'll visit the surfing hub of Strandhill where you will hike a short distance, about 1.5 miles (2.5 km) to visit the grave of a legendary warrior queen.
-The area also enjoys incredible views across Sligo Bay towards Donegal so keep your camera close.
+Later in the day, you'll visit the surfing hub of Strandhill, where you will hike a short distance, about 1.5 miles (2.5 km), to see the grave of a legendary warrior queen.
+The area also enjoys incredible views across Sligo Bay toward Donegal so keep your camera close.

 Day 7: Hike Ben Bulben Mountain

-Today, you'll head towards Donegal where you will explore the northern part of Sligo, including the distinctive silhouette of the Ben Bulben Mountain, which dominates the landscape.
-Along the route, you will visit historic Lissadell House, the childhood home of an Irish suffragette and revolutionary leader, Constance Gore-Booth, and lunch on some of Ireland’s finest seafood in a picturesque harbor village.
+Today, you'll head toward Donegal, where you will explore the northern part of Sligo, including the distinctive silhouette of the Ben Bulben Mountain, which dominates the landscape.
+You will visit historic Lissadell House, the childhood home of an Irish suffragette and revolutionary leader, Constance Gore-Booth, and lunch on some of Ireland's finest seafood in a picturesque harbor village.

 Day 8: Boat or Hike in Slieve League

-Ireland’s tallest cliffs are a perfect way to finish your time on the wild Atlantic coast.
-Today's activity options include a boat trip below the cliffs—a fantastic way to experience the scale and majesty of the coastline, as well as a chance to get up close to the myriad of seabirds that inhabit their crevices.
-Alternatively, you can take a 3 to 4.5-mile (5 to 7 km) hike along the pilgrims’ path to the mountain’s summit.
+Ireland's tallest cliffs are a perfect way to finish your time on the wild Atlantic coast.
+Today's activity options include a boat trip below the cliffs—a fantastic way to experience the scale and majesty of the coastline and a chance to get up close to the myriad of seabirds that inhabit their crevices.
+Alternatively, you can take a 3 to 4.5-mile (5 to 7 km) hike along the pilgrims' path to the mountain's summit.
 This pilgrimage of religious significance since pre-historic times allows the scenery to unfold in dramatic fashion.

-Since woolen tweed is still a key industry in this part of Ireland, you will also visit a hand weaver who continues to use traditional methods on a daily basis.
+Since woolen tweed is still a key industry in this part of Ireland, you will also visit a handweaver who continues to use traditional methods daily.

 Day 9: Explore Glenveagh National Park

-Today’s 5-mile (8 km) hiking challenge is the iconic Errigal Mountain, who’s conical silhouette dominates the horizon.
+Today's 5-mile (8-km) hiking challenge is the iconic Errigal Mountain, whose conical silhouette dominates the horizon.
 You'll be rewarded with spectacular views from the summit that are well worth the effort.
 For those who prefer a lower-key option, Glenveagh Castle and the adjacent gardens provide a relaxing walk that leads to the lakeshore and through the valley.

 Day 10: Picnic on Tory Island